 Facebook is a member of the FAAMG stocks family, which refers to the distinguished high-growth technology companies that lead the market: Apple (AAPL), Amazon (AMZN), Microsoft (MSFT), and Google (GOOG) parent Alphabet.

-Facebook monetizes its nearly 3+ billion users across its main platform, Instagram, and WhatsApp by selling advertisements to marketers.
+Facebook monetizes its nearly 3+ billion users across its main platform, Instagram, and WhatsApp by selling ads to marketers.

 Do You Need Help Picking Stocks?
 Check Out The Motley Fool.
 They’ll Probably Make You Money.